apooshpendu/nlp-STS/Synthetic Dataset Generation/Matthew/README.md

 If there are only a few, the word pair will be generated with a high similarity score (4-5).
 If there are many, the word pair will be generated with a low similarity score (1-2).

+## Bugs
+It appears that the Google Translate API can occasionally fail, returning a sentence without actually translating it.
+Some bugfixing and manual checking will be required to make sure there are no failed translations in the dataset.